Dr. J.C. Francis Office

 The Dr. J.C.
-Francis Office is a historic building in Jacksonville, Alabama.
+Francis Office is a historic building in Jacksonville, Alabama, United States.
 It was built in 1852 as a medical practice for Dr. J.C.
 Francis, and designed in the American National style.
 Francis was born in Ray County, Tennessee and trained in Lexington, Kentucky before moving to Alabama.
 The building has been listed on the National Register of Historic Places since November 20, 1970.